mzettersten/r_walkthroughs/README.md

 # r_walkthroughs

-A repository for sharing short walkthoughs for different types of data processing and analysis solutions in R.
+A repository for sharing short walkthoughs for different types of data processing and analysis problems in R.